milgra/tutorials/pretty-and-functional-linux-destkop.md

 ![Image](screenshot.png)

 # install

-Start with
-Manjaro architect
+download Manjaro architect and burn it to some external media

+boot up the machine from it

-default settings
+select default settings for everything

+at install custom pacakages part : select network manager, we will need it for connecting to a wifi after startup

-custom package network manager install display drivers
+at install hardware drivers part install display drivers

+reboot

 # startup
-reboot

-** connect to wifi **
+**start network/wifi service**
 sudo systemct enable network manager

 ( start ? )

+**connect to your wifi**
 nmcli -d WiFi connect networkname -password password

-** install sway with waybar and xwayland bridge so x apps can work ** sudo pacman -S sway waybar xorg-sxserver-wayland wayland=protocols
+**install sway with waybar and xwayland bridge so x apps can work** sudo pacman -S sway waybar xorg-server-xwayland wayland-protocols

-** install default sway terminal and launcher ** sudo pacman -S dmenu alacrity
+**install default sway terminal and launcher** sudo pacman -S dmenu alacrity

-** start sway **
+**start sway**
-type sway
+sway

 press WIN(MAC) + ENTER to open terminal press WIN(MAC) + D to open dmenu and start typing to launch something